jupyter-naas/docs/site/docs/scale/platform-comparisons/palantir-foundry.md

 sidebar_position: 2
 ---

-# Naas + Palantir Foundry Integration
+# Naas vs. Palantir Foundry

-Naas can complement Palantir Foundry by adding conversational AI interfaces and multi-LLM capabilities to your existing enterprise data platform.
-This comparison explores how Naas enhances Foundry deployments and when integration versus replacement makes sense.
+A comprehensive comparison between Naas and Palantir Foundry covering both competitive positioning and integration strategies.
+Whether you're evaluating an alternative to enterprise integration platforms or looking to enhance Foundry with AI capabilities, this analysis helps you understand the trade-offs and opportunities.

 ## Executive Summary